haseebanwar/create-react-pkg/README.md

 - types: TypeScript declarations.
 - css: Minified CSS Bundle.

-> Note: If you are using CJS as one of the module formats, it will create a file `dist/index.js` that loads CJS dev/prod builds based on the NodeJS environment.
+> Note: If you use CJS as one of the module formats, it will create a file `dist/index.js` that loads CJS dev/prod builds based on the NodeJS environment.

 Create React Package adds the following NPM configuration to your package.json.